 Alternatives to mercury vapour lamps

 It has been suggested to many companies that they begin looking for alternatives to mercury vapour curing lamps, as to avoid issues in the future.
 As we have already discussed, this ban will not affect mercury curing lamps and therefore there is no need to look for alternatives.
 Leading on from this there is also no viable alternatives for mercury vapour curing lamps and these lamps are used in everything from printing, to bonding and even water disinfection to name a few.
-It has been suggested that LED could be used as a greener alternative, however it has been proven that LED isn't viable at this point for use in the vast majority of UV applications.
+It has been suggested that LED could be used as a greener alternative, however it has been proven that LED isn’t viable at this point for use in all UV applications.
 The cost of the proposed LED systems are more than double the conventional alternatives and although energy savings can be made in powering the lamp, the LED systems get very hot and need an energy intensive cooling system to allow them to run correctly.

 If you have any concerns over the mercury ban please contact us, a member of the Alpha-Cure team will be happy to answer any questions you may have.